The Medicine Bowl

 Sacred healer

-Tribes travelled to access the skills of healers and seers known to appease human worries with spiritual intervention from the other side.
+Tribes travelled to access the skills of tohunga known to appease human worries with spiritual intervention from ancestors and tupuna on the other side.

 Faith and hope came naturally for Maori when someone needed healing.
-The family would connect with the healer let her know the problem and she would offer direction to return on to the path of life.
+The family would connect with the tohunga let them know the problem and direction to return on to the path of life would be given.
+Families brought gifts to appease the ever living behind the tohunga door.

 Gifts from Tane

-Through a balanced connection with the earth the craft could be as simple as a prayer, a native leaf or a swim in hot volcanic springs, to lighten spirit and life of body.
+A balanced connection with the earth and sky to heal and guide people could be simple for great tohunga.
+A prayer, a native leaf boiled for a drink or a swim in hot volcanic springs, could lighter wairua and in turn increase mauri in their body.

 Medicine people